-1.4.1 Super Key
+1.6.4.1 Super Key

 It is a set of one or more attributes that, taken collectively, allows us to identify uniquely an entity in the entity set.
 It has the property of Uniqueness and Reducibility.

-ForExample:SK1{Roll_No},SK2{SSNO},SK3{Roll_No,SSNo},SK3{SSNo,Father_Name},SK4{Roll_No,Student_Name},SK5{Roll_No,Student_Name,Father_Name}......
+For Example: SK1{Roll_No}, SK2{SSNO}, SK3{Roll_No,SSNo}, SK3{SSNo,Father_Name}, SK4{Roll_No,Student_Name}, SK5{Roll_No,Student_Name}

-1.4.2 Candidate Key
+1.6.4.2 Candidate Key

 If K is the Super Key, then so is any superset of K. We are basically interested in Super keys for which no proper subset is a super key.
 Such minimal super keys are called candidate keys.
 It has the property of Uniqueness and Irreducibility.

-For Example:CK1{Roll_No},CK2{SSNO},CK3{Roll_No,Father_Name}...
+For Example:CK1{Roll_No},CK2{SSNO}.

-1.4.3 Primary Key
+1.6.4.3 Primary Key

 A candidate key that is chosen by the database designer as the principal means of identifying entities within an entity set.
-Such minimal super key or candidate key that has been selected as primary key is known as Primary Key.
+Such a minimal super key or candidate key is known as Primary Key.
 It has the property of Uniqueness and Irreducibility.